riduanur2003/PacMen-Exercise/README.md

 <h2>Installation.</h2>

 Download the whole git as a zip file.
 And double click on index.html to run the program.
+One can clone the repository as will if some one wants to start adding new features to the project.

 <h2>Future improvement </h2>